Smallville season 2: Characters

 According to Gough, they had a specific intention for the ending of the second season: "Season one ended with the height of heroism, with Clark running into a tornado to save Lana.
 For season two, we wanted to see the nadir of that, which is Clark running away [...] from his problems".
-Gough likens the finale to the ending of The Empire Strikes Back, in that Clark leaves Smallville and everyone he loves because he is scared.
+Gough likens the finale to the ending of The Empire Strikes Back (1980), in that Clark leaves Smallville and everyone he loves because he is scared.
 In order to do "the character justice", they have to take his journey through the darkness, with him failing along the way.

 The lives of multiple characters changed during season two, including that of Whitney Fordman, who left Smallville in season one.
-Whitney would return in season two's "Visage", when the creative team decided to combine two of their favorite characters from season one: the series regular Whitney Fordman, and Tina Greer, the shape shifting teenager with a fixation on Lana.
-The result was Whitney's return from war with amnesia, and subsequent revealing that Whitney died overseas and that Tina Greer has been impersonating him since his "return".
-The episode also held lesbian undertones between the characters of Tina and Lana, as well as with Tina and Chloe.
+Whitney would return in season two's "Visage", when the creative team decided to combine two of their favorite characters from season one: the series regular Whitney, and Tina Greer, the shape shifting teenager with a fixation on Lana.
+The result was Whitney's return from war with amnesia, and subsequent revealing that Whitney died overseas and that Tina has been impersonating him since his "return".
+The episode also held lesbian undertones between the characters of Tina and Lana, as well as with Tina and Chloe Sullivan.
 As Greg Beeman points out, Tina's ultimate goal was to take over Whitney's life and live forever with Lana; the character also "lusted over Chloe" during a portion of the episode.

 Whitney was not the only character whose fate was met with demise.
-"Suspect" became the show's first "cracking the mystery" episode, which revolved with the attempted murder of Lionel Luthor by a mysterious assailant; it was influenced by the Japanese film Rashomon, just like season one's episode "Zero", which is told from different people's perspective of the same event.
-It was originally decided that Lionel's assistant, Dominic Santori, was going to be the person who attempted to kill Lionel, but ultimately it was decided that Sheriff Ethan would be villain of the episode.
-Although Jonathan Kent was also a suspect, it was clear to at least Greg Beeman that they could not pin the crime on a series regular, so they decided to try to surprise the audience by making it Ethan.
-Mitchell Kosterman, who plays Sheriff Ethan, was a little distraught over his character's fate, having grown comfortable with his place on the show.
+"Suspect" became the show's first "cracking the mystery" episode, which revolved with the attempted murder of Lionel by a mysterious assailant; it was influenced by the Japanese film Rashomon (1950), just like season one's episode "Zero", which is told from different people's perspective of the same event.
+It was originally decided that Lionel's assistant, Dominic Santori, was going to be the person who attempted to kill Lionel, but ultimately it was decided that Sheriff Ethan Miller would be villain of the episode.
+Although Jonathan Kent was also a suspect, it was clear to at least Beeman that they could not pin the crime on a series regular, so they decided to try to surprise the audience by making it Ethan.
+Mitchell Kosterman, who plays Ethan, was a little distraught over his character's fate, having grown comfortable with his place on the show.
 The original ending of the episode featured Ethan taking a nurse hostage, which Kosterman felt was out of character; subsequently, the final version shows Ethan giving up when he finds out he's been caught.
 To Kosterman, this ending allows the character to stay sympathetic, by showing that he was "pushed to a bad place", because Kosterman feels "that whole dynamic of good people being pushed to do the wrong thing by bad people like Lionel Luthor is a pervading theme in the whole show".